-- 6.3.1.3 There is no set limit for charges for testing supplies, needles and syringes for diabetics.
-Maritime Life Insurance Company's standard wording on this is "reasonable and customary".
-Charges for these would be part of the overall reimbursement maximum. - 6.3.1.4 Reimbursement for flu vaccination where the member is not already entitled to a free vaccination. - 6.3.2 The College will make provision for transportation for an employee or an eligible dependent to medical services not available in the employee's home community. - 6.3.3 Where, upon the written advice of a medical practitioner, a person eligible under Article 6.3.2 requires a traveling companion, transportation costs for the companion will also be paid. - 6.3.4 The Plan will also provide for expenses of up to fifty (50) dollars per day to a maximum of seven (7) days per referral in cases where transportation has been provided under Article 6.3.2 and Article 6.3.3 above.
-There will be no doubling up of the daily maximum for the patient and the traveling companion. - 6.3.5 In addition to the travel provisions of Maritime Life Assurance Co. coverage, the College shall provide return travel to the College region if a member is injured or ill while out of the College region on College business.
+- 6.3.1.1 MEDEX is a component for all groups and is a standard provision of Manulife Financial Insurance Company's coverage. - 6.3.1.2 Charges for registered psychologists are covered to a maximum of four hundred dollars (\$400) per calendar year.
+This maximum is per insured. - 6.3.1.3 There is no set limit for charges for testing supplies, needles and syringes for diabetics.
+Manulife Financial Insurance Company's standard wording on this is "reasonable and customary".
+Charges for these would be part of the overall reimbursement maximum. - 6.3.1.4 Reimbursement for flu vaccination where the member is not already entitled to a free vaccination. - 6.3.2 The College will make provision for transportation for an employee or an eligible dependent to medical services not available in the employee's home community. - 6.3.3 Where, upon the written advice of a medical practitioner, a person eligible under Article 6.3.2 requires a traveling companion, transportation costs for the companion will also be paid. - 6.3.4 The Plan will also provide for expenses of up to fifty (\$50.00) dollars per day to a maximum of seven (7) days per referral in cases where transportation has been provided under Article 6.3.2 and Article 6.3.3 above.
+There will be no doubling up of the daily maximum for the patient and the traveling companion. - 6.3.5 In addition to the travel provisions of Manulife Financial Assurance Co coverage, the College shall provide return travel to the College region if a member is injured or ill while out of the College region on College business.